passwordless-id/webauthn/docs/registration.md

 const registrationParsed = await server.verifyRegistration(registration, expected)
 ```

-While this is the minial verification, further verifications are possilbe.
+While this is the minimal verification, further verifications are possible.

 | Verification options | Description |
 |-------|-------------|